midelic/betaflight/README.md

 ## IMPORTANT

-**Main  contribution of this fork is the FRSKY RX compatible code added to betaflight core** **No more PPM SBUS ot other serial RX.No more aditional mcu chip added to the FC hardware.**
+**Main  contribution of this fork is the FRSKY RX compatible code added to betaflight core** **No more PPM ,RX-PWM ,SBUS ot other serial RX.No more aditional mcu chip added to the FC hardware.**
-**One CC2500 module connected to STM32 mcu which communicate via spi.Feature RSSI and VBAT telemetry** **Atm it is set for STM32F103CB Naze32 framework and brushed motors.The target setup is set in target/MIDELIC folder in target.h**
+**One CC2500 module connected to STM32 mcu which communicate via spi.Feature RSSI and VBAT telemetry** **The target setup is set in target.h.Thsts are two folders one for F1 chip MIDELICF1 and another MIDELICF3 for F3 chip**